Interested in adopting a BDRA dog? Simply fill out our application.

 All of our adult dogs are spayed or neutered, up to date on vaccinations, microchipped, and on heartworm and flea/tick preventive.
 All puppies are up to date on vaccinations, microchipped and on heartworm and flea/tick preventive.

-We ask a $300 adoption fee.
-This does not begin to cover the vetwork we do on our dogs, which is why we are always fundraising!
+We ask a $400 adoption fee.
+This does not begin to cover the vet work we do on our dogs, which is why we are always fundraising!
 For unaltered dogs (such as puppies too young to be spayed/neutered prior to adoption), we now require an additional $100 spay/neuter deposit that is refundable upon BDRA receiving proof of spay/neuter and rabies vaccination.
+Please note that MA residents will be required to pay an additional $100 toward quarantine fees should they adopt a BDRA dog currently fostered out of state

 Blind Dog Rescue Alliance will transport dogs a reasonable distance to an approved adopter at no extra cost, so do not let distance discourage you.
 BDRA does not allow the use of Invisible/Electronic fences on dogs.